brunojppb/brunojppb.github.io/_posts/2022-01-19-elixir-phoenix-typescript-react.md

 title: Creating Webapps with React, Phoenix, Elixir and TypeScript in 2022
 permalink: entries/how-to-webapp-elixir-phoenix-typescript-react
 keywords: elixir,phoenix,typescript,react,webapp
-meta_description: Creating a Phoenix project with React and TypeScript
+meta_description: How to create a modern Phoenix app with React and TypeScript
 meta_image: /assets/images/posts/2021-09-01-how-to-use-redis-cluster-for-caching.jpg
 ---